wilsonify/wilsonify.github.io/content/recipes/WEDDING SOUP WITH WHITE BEAN BALLS AND KALE220.md

 soup over them.
 Serve it up right away.
 The balls will slowly break apart as you eat and

-everything will taste so damn good together you’ll understand why the fuck it’s called wedding
+everything will taste so damn good together you’ll understand why the   it’s called wedding

 soup.

 ## Modifications
 Or two 15-ounce cans.
-Kidney beans would work, too, but those motherfuckers are red and we didn’t want to
+Kidney beans would work, too, but those mother ers are red and we didn’t want to

 change the name of the recipe.
 Truth.

- Orzo, elbows, stars, letters, whateverthefuck you got.
+ Orzo, elbows, stars, letters, whateverthe  you got.

 1 Creamy Black Bean and Cilantro Dip